wazuh/wazuh-chef/cookbooks/wazuh_agent/README.md

 #### agent.rb

-Registers agent by using agent authd method.
-You can declare desired fields to customize the registration process.
+Register agent by using agent authd method.
+You can declare the desired fields to customize the registration process.

 #### common.rb

-Generates the ossec.conf file using Gyoku and restarts the wazuh-agent service
+It generates the ossec.conf file using Gyoku and restarts the wazuh-agent service

 #### repository.rb

-Declares repository of Wazuh and gpg keys based on different installations.
+Declares repository of Wazuh and GPG keys based on different installations.

 ### References